aaekay/Resources/psychology/coursera.md

 # Attention
 Stroop effect: color labelled in different words of colors

+# memory
+1. encoding: selective, prolific- encoding the events of life,
+2. recoding: better recoding improve retention
+    1. associate or correlated the meaning with already known information
+    2. creating vivid images of them like imagination eg. he same thing happened with many other lists the authors used.
+This phenomenon is referred to as the DRM (for Deese-Roediger-McDermott) effect.
+One explanation for such results is that, while students listened to items in the list, the words triggered the students to think about window, even though window was never presented.
+In this way, people seem to encode events that are not actually part of their experience.
+    Participants hear lists of 15 words, like door, glass, pane, shade, ledge, sill, house, open, curtain, frame, view, breeze, sash, screen, and shutter.
+Later, participants are given a test in which they are shown a list of words and asked to pick out the ones they’d heard earlier.
+This second list contains some words from the first list (e.g., door, pane, frame) and some words not from the list (e.g., arm, phone, bottle).
+In this example, one of the words on the test is window, which—importantly—does not appear in the first list, but which is related to other words in that list.
+When subjects were tested, they were reasonably accurate with the studied words (door, etc.), recognizing them 72% of the time.
+However, when window was on the test, they falsely recognized it as having been on the list 84% of the time (Stadler, Roediger, & McDermott, 1999).
+3. recall/retreival : recall is reconstructive and not reproductive
+    available memory is what is there
+    accessible: part of available which you can access at that time cue overload principle: cue target relationship must be unique or disctinctive at least :

 # feats of memory anyone can do by joshua foer
 idea of having a trained, disciplined and cultivated memory was not an alien phenomena new tech has made us to externalise our memories